Healthy Homes Assessment Eastbourne

 Eastbourne Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Eastbourne and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement for all Eastbourne and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove the compliance with the Healthy Homes Standard that apply or will be applicable during the tenure of your rental home.
+• Property managers and landlords are required to keep records that demonstrate conformance with the Healthy Homes Standard that apply or will be applied to an apartment rental.

-• Private landlords and property managers should make sure their rental properties conform according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords are required to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed , or altered Tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

-• All households rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes